Chapter 2: Nondiscrimination

 The following statements summarize policies on affirmative action and equal employment opportunity.

-University officials will base employment decisions on the principles of equal employment opportunity consistent with our intent to achieve the goals outlined in our Affirmative Action Plan and consistent with the University nondiscrimination policy with respect to sexual orientation.
+University officials will base employment decisions on the principles of equal employment opportunity consistent with our intent to achieve the goals outlined in our Affirmative Action Plan.

-Vanderbilt University, through responsible officials in compliance with its affirmative action obligations, will recruit, hire, train, and promote persons in all job titles, without regard to race, color, religion, sex, national origin, age, handicap, or status as a disabled veteran or veteran of the Vietnam Era, except where age and sex are bona fide occupational requirements, or where a specific disability constitutes a bona fide occupational disqualification.
+Vanderbilt University, through responsible officials in compliance with its affirmative action obligations, will recruit, hire, train, and promote persons in all job titles, without regard to race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, genetic information, gender expression or gender identity, except where age and sex are bona fide occupational requirements, or where a specific disability constitutes a bona fide occupational disqualification.

 University officials will take affirmative action to ensure that promotion decisions are in accord with principles of equal employment opportunity by imposing only valid requirements for promotional opportunities.

-University officials will ensure that all personnel actions such as compensation, benefits, transfers, layoffs, returns from layoff, University sponsored training, education, tuition assistance, and social and recreational programs, will be administered without regard to race, color, religion, sex, national origin, age, disability, or status as a disabled veteran or veteran of the Vietnam era.
+University officials will ensure that all personnel actions such as compensation, benefits, transfers, layoffs, returns from layoff, University sponsored training, education, tuition assistance, and social and recreational programs, will be administered without regard to race sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, military status, genetic information or gender expression.

 The Provost and the Vice Chancellors assist the Chancellor in administering the provisions of the Affirmative Action Plan.
 They are responsible for assuring that the University’s policy on affirmative action and equal opportunity is carried out within their respective administrative areas.

-The staff of the Equal Opportunity, Affirmative Action, and Disability Services Department monitors the University’s compliance with equal opportunity and affirmative action laws and coordinates and implements the provisions of Vanderbilt’s Affirmative Action Plan.
-The Department also coordinates services for persons with disabilities.
+The staff of the Equal Employment Opportunity Office monitors the University’s compliance with equal opportunity and affirmative action laws and coordinates and implements the provisions of Vanderbilt’s Affirmative Action Plan.
+The office also coordinates services for faculty and staff with disabilities.

 Grievance procedures for faculty members are explained in Part IV, Chapter 2.
 The Office of the General Counsel is also available to assist with application and interpretation of equal opportunity and affirmative action laws.